commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Purpose: Initialize console mode.
 Call address: $FEDB

 **Description:** This function initializes console mode.
 It sets up the window (text clipping area) passed into it, clears the window and positions the cursor at the top left.
 All 0 arguments create a full screen console.
-You have to switch to graphics mode using `screen_set_mode` beforehand.
+You have to switch to graphics mode using `screen_mode` beforehand.

 ##### Function Name: console_put_char